The Hairstyle Review

 Afro

-The afro is one of the most popular natural hairstyles for black women who want to embrace their texture.
+The afro is a popular natural hairstyle for black women who want to embrace their texture.
 Numerous celebrities teased and tousled their hair to create the largest afros possible and create their signature looks.
 This hairstyle is relatively simple to achieve, and while it does not require frequent trims to look its best, it does tend to dry the hair out.
 Make sure you’re using a good moisturizer if you choose to go for this timeless style.

 Shag Haircut

 The shag haircut first hit the scene in the 1960s.
 Although many people attribute it to The Beatles and their rebellious look, it wasn’t until the 1980s that women began adopting this style.
-The shag is one of the most versatile cuts and it can work well with any hair type, texture or length.
+The shag is a versatile cut that can work well with any hair type, texture or length.
 If you love the classic look and are feeling a little rebellious, the shag haircut may be the perfect choice.

 Mullet